 Use your measuring spoons and measuring cups for portions!

-I actually have a few sets of measuring cups and lots of measuring spoons – especially the 1 tablespoons.
+I actually have a few sets of measuring cups and lots of measuring spoons (paid link) – especially the 1 tablespoons.
 I use them all the time for things like light sour cream, crumbled bacon, light mayonnaise.
 Measuring cups are great for measuring out meal portions such as soup or foods like Instant Pot Korean Beef.
 It’s hard to guess, so don’t!
 Measure!

 Set yourself up for success!